tigerbeetle/tigerbeetle/src/clients/node/README.md

 addresses for all replicas in the cluster.
 The cluster ID and replica addresses are both chosen by the system that starts the TigerBeetle cluster.

+Clients are thread-safe.
+But for better performance, a single instance should be shared between multiple concurrent tasks.

+Multiple clients are useful when connecting to more than one TigerBeetle cluster.

 In this example the cluster ID is `0` and there are three replicas running on ports `3001`, `3002`, and